 Trees should be considered as an essential component in the planning of Sisters' growth.
 Trees have special requirements for both above-ground and below-ground space.
 Healthy soils need to be made available as well as efficient watering mechanisms.
+Also, there should be a high level of awareness in regards to wildfire potential and resiliency.
 These elements are difficult to implement after construction has begun and are much easier to incorporate early in the planning process.
 An effort of outreach to designers and architects as to the importance and requirements of trees needs to take place.
 A strong city contact will aid in this process, both in city workings and in the private sphere.

 Regular meetings should be scheduled with homeowner associations to encourage and instruct neighborhoods on how to manage their trees.
-The city will be a resource for the neighborhoods and will raise the overall quality of the urban forest by increasing the level of care of privately owned trees.
+The city's Planning Department will be a resource for the neighborhoods and will raise the overall quality of the urban forest by increasing the level of care of privately owned trees.

-The community could be engaged through the forestry website where they can view and perhaps contribute updates to the inventory of the urban forest.
+The community could be engaged through referrals to Deschutes County Forester or OSU Extension websites where they can view and perhaps contribute updates to the inventory of the urban forest.
 By doing this, the community can take ownership of the urban forest and see how their trees function as part of the big picture of Sisters' urban forest.
 There would also be an education piece for the community associated with this online inventory, furthering the goal of a healthy urban forest.